ben-manes/gradle-versions-plugin/README.md

 # Gradle Versions Plugin

-In the spirit of the [Maven Versions Plugin](http://www.mojohaus.org/versions-maven-plugin), this plugin provides a task to determine which dependencies have updates.
+In the spirit of the [Maven Versions Plugin](http://www.mojohaus.org/versions-maven-plugin), this plugin provides tasks to determine which dependencies have updates and to manage version updates.
 Additionally, the plugin checks for updates to Gradle itself.

 You may also wish to explore additional functionality provided by,
  - [gradle-use-latest-versions](https://github.com/patrikerdes/gradle-use-latest-versions-plugin)